NHERI-SimCenter/SURF/docs/common/developer_manual/dev.rst

 The framework is being developed and maintained by the author.

-The user manual will be provided here if community contributions are needed in the future.
+The developer manual will be provided here if community contributions are needed in the future.